Dreaming of You (Selena album)

 Dreaming of You sold 175,000 copies on its first day of availability–a then-record for a female artist.
 The album debuted at number one on the Billboard 200, becoming the first predominantly Spanish-language release to do so.
-It sold 331,155 units in its first week, the second-highest total for a female vocalist, trailing Janet Jackson's .janet (1993).
-Selena became the first Tejano artist to top the chart, with Billboard editors calling the feat "jaw-dropping" and "stunning", Newsweek hailing it as historic, and the Calgary Herald deeming it a musical milestone.
+It sold 331,155 units in its first week, the second-highest total for a female vocalist, trailing Janet Jackson's janet (1993).
+Selena became the first Tejano artist to top the chart, with Billboard editors calling the feat "jaw-dropping" and "stunning", Newsweek hailing it as historic, and the Calgary Herald deemed it a musical milestone.
 The release posted the largest first-week sales ever by a Hispanic artist, and Billboard ranked its debut among the top ten in history, as well as the best-selling debut for a female artist.
 Dreaming of You holds the Guinness World Records for the first album by a Latin solo artist to debut at number one, the first solo posthumous number-one debut, and the first female vocalist to top the chart with a Spanish-language album.
 It remained the best-selling Latin and Latin pop album for two consecutive years.
 Certified 62x platinum (Latin) by the Recording Industry Association of America (RIAA), it remains the highest-certified Latin album and the best-selling Latin and Tejano album in U.S. history.

-Critics widely agreed that Dreaming of You showcased Selena's vocal versatility and stylistic breadth, though its posthumously assembled blend of Spanish and English-language tracks drew mixed reactions regarding cohesion and artistic focus.
-The album marked the culmination of Selena's bid for the American market, her breakthrough into the U.S. pop mainstream, and became the first Tejano record to attain such prominence.
-The recording cemented her as a household name and introduced Tejano music to audiences previously unfamiliar with the genre, solidifying her as a consummate bilingual artist and an emblem of the American Dream.
-Universally regarded as a cornerstone of the modern Latin crossover movement, Dreaming of You remains a seminal release of its era.
-Music executives saw in its triumph evidence of a growing Latin music audience, paving the way for the late 1990s Latin pop explosion led by Jennifer Lopez, Ricky Martin, Marc Anthony, Enrique Iglesias, Thalía, and Shakira.
-Dreaming of You confirmed the commercial viability of Latin music and helped ignite a cultural wave that fueled the 1996 "Macarena" dance craze.
-Dreaming of You inspired literary works, and Selena's struggles securing the album were chronicled in Netflix's Selena: The Series (2020–21).